MdShimulMahmud/go-arch-cli/README.md

 ## Features

 - **11 Architecture Patterns**: Support for popular Go project architectures
-- **Interactive Mode**: User-friendly dropdown selection with project preview
+- **Interactive Mode**: User-friendly selection (prefers external `fzf` when available) with project preview.
+Falls back to a simple numeric menu when `fzf` isn't present.
+Use `--no-fuzzy` to disable fuzzy selection in CI or scripted runs.
 - **Non-Interactive Mode**: Command-line flags for automation and scripting
 - **Enhanced Tree Preview**: Professional directory structure visualization
 - **Input Validation**: Comprehensive validation for module names and architectures